Julian Dicks: Early life

 Dicks was born in Keynsham Hospital, Bristol to mother, Carol and father Ron who worked as a fork-lift truck driver for Courage Brewery.
 Ron played non-league football with Keynsham Town, Welton Rovers, Frome Town and Shepton Mallet whom he would also go on to manage.
 Dicks attended Novers Lane Primary School, in Knowle, Bristol and Merrywood Boys Secondary School also in Knowle.
 At age 11 he was watched by former Tottenham Hotspur manager, Bill Nicholson who was scouting for West Ham United, but was turned down as he "was not quick enough".
 At age 13 he was spotted playing by Ron Veal who was scouting for Aston Villa.
 Veal recommended him to Villa manager, Ron Saunders, however Saunders lost his job at Villa on 9 February 1982.
 When he was appointed as manager of Birmingham City nine days later, Veal also changed his employer.
 Saunders was impressed when he watched Dicks play and he was offered a footballing apprenticeship with Birmingham City in 1982 when Dicks turned 14.

-Career
+Club career

 Birmingham City

 He started his footballing career at Birmingham City, aged 14, having moved from his home in Bristol.
 Playing as an apprentice he worked his way through the youth and reserve set-ups before making his debut in 1985 in a 2–0 away defeat to Chelsea.
 In 1988, he was signed by manager John Lyall for West Ham United, for £300,000, giving him the chance of First Division football that Birmingham's relegation in 1986 had denied him.
 Although Dicks had been booked 33 times and sent-off once in all competitions, in his four seasons with Birmingham City, Lyall identified potential in the player enthusing "There was a great touch there.
 I wouldn't have signed just a physical player".